Reed Reactor Experimenter Information

 When something is irradiated with gamma rays instead of neutrons, the sample will not become radioactive itself.
 This way, the biological effects of radiation can be observed without the hassle of analyzing a radioactive sample.
 When irradiating a sample with gammas, there will be no spectra produced.
 You will instead receive your irradiated sample for your own analysis once we are satisfied that it is neither radioactive nor contaminated.

-The samples may also be put into the lazy susan, set near to the core, or placed into the central thimble while the reactor is shut down so that the sample is irradiated by gammas alone.
-The method used will depend on the size of the sample and the radiation dose needed.
+The samples may also be put into the lazy susan, set near to the core, or placed into the central thimble while the reactor is shut down.
+In this configuration the samples will receive a gamma dose of up to 3 rad per hour, and a small neutron dose.

-Overview | NAA | PGNAA | Gamma | Scheduling | Elements | Sample Preparation ]
+Overview | NAA | Gamma | Scheduling | Elements ]

 From Experiment Request to Results: Sample Preparation, Scheduling, and You.

+If you used NAA, your samples will produce characteristic gamma rays when removed from the core, and these gammas will be interpreted by a high purity germanium (HPGe) detector and displayed on a spectrum using the GammaVision program.
 Once your samples have been counted, you will be able to analyze the spectra produced.
 We will show you how to interpret the raw data so that you can perform your own analyses.
 Depending on how you structured your experiment, you will be able to determine what elements are present in your samples and, if desired, the amount of the detected elements.

 In Conclusion